Ishmael - discussion points expanded

 Mythologies like this one - ancient stories passed down for thousands of years - last for a reason.
 They last because they express basic truths which the society holds about God, the universe and humanity's place in it.
 They express a world view through the values they promote.

 So how is it possible that this story seems to promote values which are so at odds with what are clearly the fundamental values of the culture that tells it?
 This flaw is a brilliant observation and a profound realization.
-It should not have been this way and recognizing that is one of the most impressive things which I Quinn has done.
+It should not have been this way and the fact that it is indicates that we are missing something important in understanding the story and our history.
+Recognizing that is one of the most impressive things which I Quinn has done.